baconeta/cat-burglar/readme.md

 ##### _Code_:
 1. The editor play from scene script was adapted from code from [this link].
+2. Some code is adapted from lecture and tutorial material from the Massey course 159.361.

 ##### _Sounds and Music_
 1. Title screen music was created by Josh.

 ##### _Images, models and visual assets_
 1. Many 3D models and related assets of the supermarket, were sourced from the paid asset pack [Polygon Town Pack] (which was paid for by Josh).
+2. Some textures are taken from the [All Sky Free] pack.
+3. Some free wall textures from [A dog's life software].
+4. Some PBR boxes from [CrowArt].
+5. A free lamp model from [ESsplashkid].
+6. Some paid prototyping tools from [Polygon].

    [Unity]: <https://unity.com/>
    [Github LFS]: <https://git-lfs.github.com/>